isomerpages/moe-springdalepri/_co-curriculum/Co Curriculum Activities (CCA)/Co Curriculum Activities (CCA).md

 reporting back to school for his/her CCA, please remind your child to report to the canteen if he/she reaches school before 2.45pm.
 We seek your understanding on this matter.</p>
-<p><strong>No student should be loitering outside or around the school before the start of CCA.</strong> Disciplinary
-action will be taken if students are found to have committed offences in accordance with the school’s discipline policy and guidelines, including suspension from CCA.</p>
 <p><strong>Annex A</strong>
 </p>
 <h5>CCA Schedule</h5>